Oliver Goonetilleke: Auditor General

-As the Colonial Auditor he was an ex-officio member of the Executive Council of Ceylon in 1931.
+As the Colonial Auditor, he was an ex-officio member of the Executive Council of Ceylon in 1931.
 He took on additional duties as Chairman of the Salaries and Cadres Commission, Civil Defense Commissioner and Food Commissioner.
 He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1941 New Year Honours for services as Auditor General.

-Civil Defense Commissioner
+Civil Defence Commissioner

 With the onset of World War II in the Far East and the likelihood that Ceylon would face a military threat from Japan, Goonetilleke was given the additional duty as Civil Defence Commissioner in the cabinet of Ceylon, heading the newly formed Civil Defence Department to undertake civil defense preparations.
-Some civil defence works such as knocking down buildings to create fire breaks in Colombo proved unpopular, but proved to be justified when the Imperial Japanese Navy carried out air raids on Colombo and other cities in the spring of 1942.
+Some civil defence works such as knocking down buildings to create fire breaks in Colombo proved unpopular but proved to be justified when the Imperial Japanese Navy carried out air raids on Colombo and other cities in the spring of 1942.
 In this capacity, Ivor Jennings, Principle of the Ceylon University College, served as Goonetilleke's deputy, and the two worked closely with D. S. Senanayake, the Minister of Agriculture and Lands.
 This group was known as "the Breakdown Gang" as they began to talk about much besides civil defence, including the steps that might be taken to move Ceylon to complete independence after the war.
-He was knighted in 1944 with a KBE for his services as the Civil Defense Commissioner in the New Year Honours.
+He was knighted in 1944 with a KBE for his services as the Civil Defence Commissioner in the New Year Honours.
 However, on 18 December 1946, questions were raised in the House of Commons by Douglas Dodds-Parker on irregularities in the Auditor-General's Report on Civil Defence Expenditure for 1943–44 and 1944–45.

 Negotiations for independence

-In 1943, a declaration was made for grant of government for all the matters of civil administration in Ceylon.
-The Senanayake, Goonetilleke and Jennings drafted a constitution, known as the "Ministers' Draft", and submitted it to British Government in February 1944.
-At this time Goonetilleke who was appointed the Commissioner of Food went to Britain to discuss an urgent food supplies.
+In 1943, a declaration was made for a grant of government for all the matters of civil administration in Ceylon.
+The Senanayake, Goonetilleke and Jennings drafted a constitution, known as the "Ministers' Draft", and submitted it to the British Government in February 1944.
+At this time Goonetilleke who was appointed the Commissioner of Food went to Britain to discuss urgent food supplies.
 There he met Lord Soulbury who had been appointed to lead a Commission to Ceylon, pressing his case for self-rule.
 Goonetilleke was thereafter advised Senanayake on approaching the members of the Soulbury Commission when they arrived in Ceylon in December 1944.
 Goonetilleke became an "unofficial secretary" to the commission and significantly influenced it.

+On 13 November 1947, Sir Oliver Goonetilleke and not the Prime Minister D.S.
+Senanayake announced at a press conference at the Galle Face Hotel around 7 pm that the 'Independence of Ceylon Act' was being introduced in the House of Commons at Westminster about the same time that evening.